Kiuwan logo

 Nowhere is the value of MFA systems more apparent than in companies that work with the Department of Defense (DOD).
 The DOD now requires subcontractors to use MFA.

-One such company was able to implement a complex, seven-phase MFA plan for its 2,000 users in two years.
+One such company implemented a complex, seven-phase MFA plan for its 2,000 users in two years.
 The company developed a comprehensive plan for effective processes and overcame user resistance through education and training.
 Despite significant hurdles, the company was ultimately able to successfully implement MFA and remain compliant with DOD regulations.
 The biggest lesson learned was that change implementation must be adaptable.

 📝 Key Takeaways